 Antarctica, Falklands and South Georgia

-Sitting in a little café in Ushuaia, Argentina, sipping my espresso with the backdrop of the Tierra del Fuego National Park, I look out to the port with the Orlova docked and loading passengers for her next adventure back down to the Peninsula.
+Sitting in a little café in Ushuaia, Argentina, sipping my espresso with the backdrop of the Tierra del Fuego National Park, I look out to the port where the Expedition is docked and loading passengers for her next adventure back down to Antarctica.
 A smile sneaks on my face as I recall how this whole adventure started and the secrets I now know.

 Three weeks ago, we landed in Buenos Aires and were greeted by a personalized city tour guide.
 After paying our respects to Eva Peron's tombstone, we had enough time to freshen up for our authentic dinner and tango show.
 The music, composed by Astor Piazzolla, swept me away while watching the powerful dancers who had amazing chemistry.
 Home slowly inched its way out of my head and I finally felt mentally ready to hop on the last leg to get to the bottom of the world, Ushuaia.